terricain/aioboto3/docs/usage.rst

 S3 Examples
 -----------

-Here are some examples of uploading, checking if an S3 object exists and streaming a file from S3, serving via aiohttp.
+Here are some examples of uploading and streaming a file from S3, serving via aiohttp.

 Upload
 ------